Spring Garden Revival

 Cohasset Municipal Ordinances for Edging Equipment Operation & Commercial Service Standards

-Cohasset enforces specific ordinances for lawn edging equipment operation.
-Typical hours are 7:00 AM-7:00 PM on weekdays, 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited; always verify local bylaws and holiday restrictions.
-Commercial providers must hold a business license with the Town Clerk and register as a Home Improvement Contractor for contracts over $1,000 per MA law, with a minimum 1M liability insurance and bonding for municipal work.
-Safety protocols include traffic control, equipment operation standards, and public notification where required.
-Environmental compliance mandates proper material handling, daily cleanup, and waste disposal documentation in accordance with MassDEP and Clean Waters Act (M.G.L. c.
-21).
+Cohasset enforces specific ordinances for lawn edging equipment operation and commercial service standards.
+Equipment hours are typically 7:00 AM-7:00 PM on weekdays, 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited—always verify local bylaws and holiday restrictions.
+Commercial operators must hold a business license with the Town Clerk and register as a Home Improvement Contractor for contracts over $1,000 (per MA law).
+Minimum 1M liability insurance and bonding are required for municipal work.
+Safety protocols include traffic control, equipment operation standards, public notification, and right-of-way permits.
+Environmental compliance mandates proper material handling, vehicle maintenance, daily cleanup, and waste disposal documentation, supporting both municipal and state environmental goals.